+Deano back in business

 "I didn't play with any fear, I don't think you can play like that.
 It is like with any injury, if you go out there worrying about it you might as well be not playing.

-"I got through the game, I want to put it all behind me and hopefully I can have many more games with no problems.
+"I want to put it all behind me and hopefully I can have many more games with no problems.
 I want to get back to playing well and get back in the first team.
 My confidence is going to grow with every game and I want to get more under my belt and put all this behind me if possible."

 While it is easy to imagine that a player absent from duty is suffering from a lack of fitness, this is certainly not the case with Dean, who has trained hard throughout what has been a frustrating period for him.